UpperMoon0/GTNH-Manager/README.md

 # GTNH-Manager
-GTNH download and update app
+GT: New Horizons download and update app